Liam Óg McGovern

 Liam Óg McGovern (born 1991) is an Irish hurler who plays for Wexford Senior Championship club St Anne's Rathangan and at inter-county level with the Wexford senior hurling team.
-He usually lines out as a centre-forward.
+He usually lines out in the half forward line.

 Playing career

 Dublin Institute of Technology

 As a student at the Dublin Institute of Technology, McGovern joined the senior hurling team during his second year.
 He lined out in several Fitzgibbon Cup campaigns without success.

 St Anne's Rathangan

 McGovern joined the St Anne's Rathangan club at a young age and played in all grades at juvenile and underage levels as a dual player.
 He enjoyed championship success in the minor and under-21 grades as a Gaelic footballer.

 On 4 October 2009, McGovern lined out at right corner-forward when St Anne's Rathangan faced Horeswood in the final of the Wexford Football Championship.
 He scored a point from play but ended on the losing side after a 3-11 to 1-15 defeat.

 McGovern was switched to centre-forward when St Anne's Rathangan qualified for the Wexford Football Championship final against Castletown on 8 October 2012.
 He scored two points from play and was instrumental in setting up two goals in the 2-14 to 0-08 victory.